If you’re new to budgeting like me, you might have wondered, how to allocate my income to all the expenses. In what percentages?

 For this reason, Dave Ramsey recommends setting aside 5-10% of your income for utilities.
 But as you know 2022 is a crazy year for fuel prices and you have to shell out more on utilities.
 So, take a flexible approach to add a further 2-3% for utilities.

-You talk to anyone, no doubt their biggest cost is housing.
+If you talk to anyone, no doubt their biggest cost is housing.
 It includes rent or mortgages, HOA, insurance, and property tax.
 Dave Ramsey recommends spending up to 25% of your paycheck on housing.

 I know this is not practical in today’s time with skyrocketing housing prices.
 This is just a guideline.
-In fact, in all the major cities including New York or Los Angeles people are spending 30% plus on housing.
+In fact, in all the major cities including New York or Los Angeles, people are spending 30% plus on housing.

 As Dave Ramsey mentions in baby steps – pay off mortgages early.
 You should definitely consider it.
 Plus, the golden principle of building an emergency fund is to take care of major housing repairs.